Join us in Paradise!

 Does the condo provide beach-gear, snorkel gear, or bikes?

-We leave some beach gear in the condo for guests' use – mats, chairs, boogie boards, sand toys and one or two snorkel sets.
-Good snorkel gear is available for rent at several places in nearby Hanalei Town.
 The Cliffs resort has a bin full of beach mats available for loan, and also few bikes for rent — ask about these at the front desk.
 Guests are also welcome to check out equipment for tennis, shuffleboard, and basketball at the front desk.

 Can we find books to read at the condo?